 Yes, you can use Pinterest to drive traffic to your blog by pinning BUT you also need to repin other content too.
 You don’t want your Pinterest to seem scammy by only posting your own content.
 Also, it’s extremely helpful (and NICE!) to other bloggers when you share their content too.

 9. Start Your Own Group Board

 You might be wondering…WHY?
 Starting your own group board is a great opportunity to gain new followers and have your own content pinned by other bloggers.
 For example, to join my group board you need to follow me on Pinterest.
-You can make rules that are more strict or to start off just allow anyone to join.
-I suggest at least having on rule to start – either following you on Pinterest or repining a certain number of your pins.
+You can make rules that are more strict or to start off allowing anyone to join.
+I suggest at least having one rule to start – either following you on Pinterest or repining a certain number of your pins.

 10. Take a Pinterest Course

 I get it – there are a lot of VERY expensive courses out there.
-I’m not talking about anything thats $300, $100 or even $50.
-I took Mastering Sales with Ell (from Boss Girl Bloggers)and it was a huge game changer in recognizing the affiliate marketing opportunities and learning how to optimize Pinterest while blogging.
+I’m not talking about anything that costs $300, $100 or even $50.
+I took Mastering Sales with Ell (from Boss Girl Bloggers) and it was a huge game changer in recognizing the affiliate marketing opportunities and learning how to optimize Pinterest while blogging.
 If you want to use Pinterest to drive traffic to your blog then you NEED to take one of Ell’s courses to understand what you are doing.